-Suffer from or afflicted by – people with Down syndrome may have medical issues or intellectual and developmental delays that are clearly associated with the condition, however, many families feel their loved one with Down syndrome does not suffer from Down syndrome but rather from medical issues surrounding the syndrome or from incorrect medical treatment or timing.
+Suffer from or afflicted by – people with Down syndrome may have medical issues or intellectual and developmental delays that are associated with the condition, however, many families feel their loved one with Down syndrome does not suffer from Down syndrome but, instead, from medical issues surrounding the syndrome or from incorrect medical treatment or timing.

 Within the differently-abled community, there has been a movement to educate society about language that helps give more dignity to the individual and provides a language that is not imbued with stereotypes and preconceived ideas about the individual.

 People with Down syndrome who are legal adults should be treated as adults and addressed as adults.
 These individuals should not be called “children.”
 And of course, baby-talk is embarrassing and annoying.